Low Rank Adaptation: Reduce the Cost of Model Fine-Tuning

 Job outlook (projected growth from 2023 to 2033): 36 percent [2]

-As a machine learning engineer, you will use artificial intelligence and machine learning principles to create algorithms and models to solve complex problems.
-You might use low rank adaptation to train existing models for specialized uses in a wide variety of industries, including health care, manufacturing, entertainment, and transportation, working with robotics, self-driving vehicles, and more.
+As a machine learning engineer, you'll use artificial intelligence and machine learning principles to create algorithms and models to solve complex problems.
+You might use low rank adaptation to train existing models for specialized uses in various industries, including health care, manufacturing, entertainment, and transportation, working with robotics, self-driving vehicles, and more.

 3. AI researchers